JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ok got it

-ok now we like to test
+NS: ok now we like to test
 so drag the colour
 from the new texture node to the BSDF shader you should display the bump picture